Keeping pharmacy profile information up-to-date

 About the LPC code

-If pharmacy teams believe their pharmacy is assigned to the wrong LPC or that NHS data about their LPC should be amended, the pharmacy team can contact their LPC.
+If a pharmacy team believes their pharmacy is linked to the wrong LPC or that NHS data needs updating, they should contact their LPC directly.

 Mailing lists

-If a change occurs to email or postal address, you may need to change your listing on mailing lists.
+If your email or postal address changes, you may need to update your details on mailing lists.

 NHS Profile Manager